VTTI-CSM/NeTrainSim/README.md

 If you are interested in contributing to NeTrainSim, please read the CONTRIBUTING.md file for more information on how to get started.

 ## License

-NeTrainSim is licensed under the MIT License.
-See the LICENSE file for more information.
+This program is distributed under the terms of the [GNU General Public License (GPL) version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Please see the `LICENSE` file for more information.